eclectic-coding/fullstack-agriculture-game/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+We use [SemVer](https://semver.org) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/your/project/tags)<!-- @IGNORE PREVIOUS: link -->.

 ## Authors

 * **Chuck Smith** -  [Eclectic Coding](https://github.com/eclectic-coding)

-See also the list of [contributors](https://github.com/eclectic-coding/this-repo/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/eclectic-coding/fullstack-agriculture-game/contributors) who participated in this project.

 ## License